danielbentes/uim-protocol/README.md

 **How It Works**:

 - AI agents pay a subscription fee or per-transaction fee to use the platform.
-- Web services register their intents and actions with the platform.
+- Web services register their intents and actions within the platform.
+Alternatively, the mediation platform could automatically discover and index intents and actions using the UIM protocol.
 - The platform tracks usage and allocates payments to web services based on the number and type of intents executed.

 ![Mediator Platform](images/mediator-platform.png)